sidetrip-ai/ici-core/README.md

 Once Homebrew is installed, you can use it to install a newer version of Python:

-1. In Terminal, run the following command to install the latest version of Python available via Homebrew:
+1. In Terminal, run the following command to install the latest versionof Python available via Homebrew:

    ```bash
    brew install python